 27. Say Positive Affirmations

-Usually, I say positive affirmations in the last minute or two of my time of meditation.
-Other times, I use a section on the Morning Upgrade cards to write out one or two.
+Usually, I say positive affirmations in the last minute or two of my meditation.
+Other times, I write out one or two in my journal.
 Saying positive affirmations is one of the fastest ways to put yourself in a good mood.
 It will give you the boost you need to get the day started.

 28. Watch An Inspirational Video